Murder of Sabina Nessa: Legal proceedings

 On 23 September, police in Lewisham arrested a 38-year-old man on suspicion of murder.
 Three days later, Selamaj was arrested in Eastbourne, also on suspicion of murder.
 He had been identified via CCTV footage of the attack.

 Selamaj was charged with murder on 27 September, and appeared at Central London's Old Bailey via videolink from HM Prison Wormwood Scrubs in White City, West London, on 30 September.
 The court heard that while Selamaj had repeatedly struck Nessa with a blunt instrument, a post mortem was inconclusive as to the cause of death.

 On 16 December 2021, Selamaj pleaded not guilty to murder, while admitting that he was responsible for Nessa's death.
 A pre-trial hearing was set for 25 February 2022, and a trial scheduled to last approximately two weeks was set for June 2022.
 On 25 February 2022, Selamaj pleaded guilty to murder at the start of his trial at the Old Bailey.
 On 7 April, he was sentenced to life imprisonment with a minimum term of 36 years.
+This sentence means he will not become eligible to be considered for parole until 30 April 2057.
+Selamaj was not in court to hear his sentence.